Yam (vegetable): Etymology

-The name "yam" appears to derive from Portuguese inhame or Canarian Spanish ñame, which derived from West African languages during trade.
-However in Portuguese, this name commonly refers to the taro plant (Colocasia esculenta) from the genus Colocasia, as opposed to Dioscorea.
+The name "yam" appears to derive from Portuguese inhame or Canarian Spanish ñame, which derived from Fula, one of the West African languages during trade.
+However, in Portuguese, this name commonly refers to the taro plant (Colocasia esculenta) from the genus Colocasia, as opposed to Dioscorea.

 The main derivations borrow from verbs meaning "to eat".
 True yams have various common names across multiple world regions.

 In some places, other (unrelated) root vegetables are sometimes referred to as "yams", including: